Quick answer

 The form is meant to capture business and goods-and-services payments.
 It is not meant to capture personal transfers — splitting a dinner bill, paying back a friend, or a gift.
 The problem is that apps can only sort this correctly if everyone tags payments properly.

-• The fix: keep a separate account or app profile for business, and ask customers to pay you as a business so personal and business money never mix.
+Personal transfers only stay off the form if they were sent as personal payments, not goods-and-services.
+The fix: keep a separate account or app profile for business so personal and business money never mix.

 The double-counting trap